 Since Eliquis is the last of these drugs to be approved and has been on the market for the shortest amount of time, Eliquis lawsuits are only now being filed in significant numbers.
 As more patients become aware of the link between the drug and life-threatening bleeding, more cases are expected to be filed.

-Approximately 7,000 Xarelto lawsuits have been consolidated as part of a multidistrict litigation (MDL), with the first cases expected to go to trial in February 2017.
+Approximately 18,400 Xarelto lawsuits have been consolidated as part of a multidistrict litigation (MDL).
 Eliquis lawsuits could also reach MDL status if a sufficient number of lawsuits are filed.

 How to File an Eliquis Lawsuit

-It costs nothing to have your claim reviewed, and you pay nothing unless we win your case.
-To get started, contact ClassAction.com.
+It costs nothing to have your claim reviewed, and you pay nothing unless our attorneys win your case.
+To date, we have secured $4 billion for our clients.